 Chops are usually embroidered on the borders.
 It is gifted to the bride by her grandmother during a ceremony before the wedding.

-The “Chops” are straight embroidered with two-sided line stitching that looks identical on both sides.
-Unlike Phulkari and Bagh where a wide variety of colors are used, chops are usually embroidered with one color (golden or yellow-golden).
+The "Chops" are straight embroidered with two-sided line stitching that looks identical on both sides.
+Unlike Phulkari and Bagh where a wide variety of colours are used, chops are usually embroidered with one colour (golden or yellow-golden).

 Using their fertile imaginations, the women of Punjab developed various motifs.
 Inspiration is drawn from the vegetables, flowers, animals he possesses.
 Some of them are bitter gourd, cabbage garden, coriander garden, and Mirchi bagh.
-Some as Lehria Bagh are seven colored and five color forms, while some satranga means five color forms while the most common and beautiful motifs are based on the stalks of wheat and barley which grow throughout Punjab.
+Some as Lehria Bagh are seven coloured and five colour forms, while some satranga means five colour forms while the most common and beautiful motifs are based on the stalks of wheat and barley which grow throughout Punjab.
 Among animals, the peacock design is the most common.
-New motifs have been developed as paratha, kanchan design, booti design, etc.
+New motifs have been developed as paratha, Kanchan design, booti design, etc.